By Simon Blake

 One hundred years is a long time in any business.
-For Victaulic, born in the dark depths of the First World War when a method was needed to quickly and quietly lay pipe across the trenches of WWI battlefields, 2019 marks a century of innovative pipe joining systems – every bit as valid in industrial, commercial and institutional (ICI) construction today is it was then.
+For Victaulic, born from the dark depths of the First World War when a method was needed to quickly and quietly lay pipe across the trenches of WWI battlefields, 2019 marks a century of innovative pipe joining systems – every bit as valid in industrial, commercial and institutional (ICI) construction today is it was in those early days.

-Now known as the Victaulic coupling, the invention enabled critical piping infrastructure to be installed more quickly, safely and cost-effectively than traditional methods.
-The coupling went on to revolutionize the construction industry.
+The Victaulic coupling enabled critical piping infrastructure to be installed more quickly, safely and cost-effectively than traditional methods.

-“Our next 100 years will include more customer-centric innovation as technology grows more rapidly than ever before and we continue to make strategic R&D investments,” said Malloy.
-“Our company is an exceptional place to work because of the dedication of our employees and a shared passion for customer excellence across the entire global Victaulic family.”
+“Our next 100 years will include more customer-centric innovation as technology grows more rapidly than ever before and we continue to make strategic R&D investments,” said Victaulic chairman, president and CEO John F. Malloy.